Podiatric surgery pre-operative information

 A small number of patients do require additional local anaesthetic during surgery.
 In rare circumstances some patients do not respond to local anaesthetic injections and we cannot proceed with surgery (less than one in 100).
 In these situations surgery may have to be postponed.
 Whilst local anaesthetic drugs are considered very safe there are some potential side-effects such as:

-• toxic reaction to the drug (less than one in 2,000 across all injections)
+- toxic reaction to the drug (less one in 2000 across all injections)

-• irritation or damage to the nerves at the injection sites
+- irritation or damage to the nerves at the injections sites

 Loss of sensation